Gift Of Hope FAQ – Frequently Asked Questions

 Does the grant apply to intrauterine insemination (IUI) and other procedures?

-The Gift of Hope applies only to a single standard fresh in vitro fertilization treatment (IVF) cycle.
-However, the selection committee may award additional grants to other couples exclusively for intrauterine insemination (IUI) if funding allows.
+The Gift of Hope applies only to a single standard in vitro fertilization treatment (IVF) cycle.
+However, the selection committee may award additional grants to other applicants exclusively for intrauterine insemination (IUI) if funding allows.

 At which Fertility Answers clinic will the IVF procedure be performed?

-The IVF procedure will be conducted at our Fertility Answers ART Center in Lafayette, LA, or at Fertility Answers clinic in Baton Rouge, LA.
+The IVF procedure will be conducted at either of our IVF labs in Lafayette, LA, or in Baton Rouge, LA.
+When applying, please choose which center you are applying for.

 How do I know which clinic to select for the treatment?